 Overview

-If you’d like to measure the impact for marketing or reporting, using this Part method is especially helpful.
+If you’d like to measure the impact for marketing or reporting, using the Part method is especially helpful.
 You can run the Part Summary Report to see how often these items are used, who’s using them, and in what context.
-This same approach works for both gift certificates and discounts.
+This article will explain how to use a Part that applies a discount as a Gift Card.

 Creating a Part

-To get started, create a new Part called Gift Certificate (or something similar):
+To get started, create a new Part called Gift Certificate, Gift Card, or something similar:

 Adding to a Proposal

-When someone purchases or redeems a gift certificate:
+When someone purchases and/or redeems a gift certificate:

 Once you hit Enter, the Amount will update to a negative value and the balance due will adjust accordingly.